gcallah/Rationalism/CommonCause/common.md

 for social organization, but intolerant of non-communist ones, or the Catholic integralist state is tolerant of various intra-Catholic disputes about policy, but intolerant of positions that undermine the Church's authority.
-(Oddly enough, Vallier mentions this contention... and then simply leaves it unansewred.)

 For anyone well-educated in political history, this fact will hardly be surprising.
 Most stable polities in history have organized a society around a